hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

 (Be aware that the AETE and SDEF formats do not provide an exhaustive description of the application's scripting interface, and additional documentation is usually required - if not always provided - to form a complete understanding of that interface and how to use it effectively.)

 ## What is the Apple Event Object Model?

-The Apple Event Object Model (AEOM) is a View-Controller layer that provides an idealized, user-friendly representation of the application's internal data, allowing clients to identify and manipulate parts of that structure via Apple events.
+The Apple Event Object Model (AEOM) is a [TO DO: 'relational graph'] View-Controller layer that provides an idealized, user-friendly representation of the application's internal data, allowing clients to identify and manipulate parts of that structure via Apple events.
 An incoming Apple event representing a particular command (get, set, move, etc.) is unpacked, and any object specifiers in its parameter list are evaluated against the application's AEOM to identify the user-level object(s) upon which the command should act.
 The command is then applied these objects, with the AEOM translating this into operations upon the application's implementation-level objects.
 These implementation-level objects are mostly user-data objects in the application's Model layer, plus a few GUI View objects of interest to scripters (such as those representing document windows).
 The internal architecture of a typical scriptable desktop application might look something like this:

 ![Internal architecture of application with Graphical and Apple event interfaces](application_architecture2.gif)